Henry-Sarabia/igdb/README.md

 projects for inspiring me to create my own open source package for others to enjoy
 * The [Awesome Go](https://github.com/avelino/awesome-go) project for so many references to admire
-* The awesome people in the IGDB community who were always open to my questions
+* The awesome people in the IGDB community who are always open to questions